nice-digital/interview-tests/Frontend/Calculator.md

 You won't have time to complete everything, but **that's OK**.
 We're more interested in your approach, thought process, application structure and where you stop, than a complete solution.
 For example what you prioritise or where you write tests and where you don't.

 Submit your solutions via email as a zip file.
-Please remove any *node_modules* folders and add *.test* to the file extensions so that it can get past email server filters (for example *calculator.zip.test*).
+Please remove any *node_modules* folders and add *.test* to the file extension so that it can get past email server filters (for example *calculator.zip.test*).

 ## The test